 The assessment of resilience to climate and human disturbances provides critical information concerning the capacity of forests to maintain their structure and render valuable ecosystem services.
 Resilience is the capacity of an ecosystem to persist and maintain its state and functions in the face of disturbance (Holling 1973; Hodgson and others 2015).
-Lloret and others (2011) proposed an approach which decomposes resilience into three components: resistance to drought, recovery after drought and resilience.
+Lloret and others (2011) proposed an approach, which decomposes resilience into three components: resistance to drought, recovery after drought and resilience.
 This resilience is determined by the forest’s ability to mitigate the disturbance (resistance) and the capacity to recover from the impact (recovery) (Ingrisch and Bahn 2018).
 This conceptual approach has recently become widely used to assess forest resilience, because it allows a simple, yet highly efficient assessment of short-term responses of trees to drought.
 Nevertheless, not exempt from criticism, this approach needs to be applied carefully to avoid potential bias at different levels (Schwarz and others 2020).
-In this sense we assessed forest resilience both over the short-term, several recent extreme drought episodes, as well as over the long-term climate change (i.e. warming on the last few decades), using two different proxies to characterize resilience.
-Dendroecological estimates of growth (i.e. tree-ring width) are commonly used proxies to characterize tree vitality, while annual tree-ring widths have commonly been used to study growth changes in response to drought at the individual tree level (Fritts 1976; Dobbertin 2005).
+In this sense we assessed forest resilience both over the short-term to several recent extreme drought episodes, as well as over the long-term to climate change (i.e. warming on the last few decades), using two different proxies to characterize resilience.
+Dendroecological estimates of growth (i.e. tree-ring width) are commonly used proxies to characterize tree vitality and have commonly been used to study growth changes in response to drought at the individual tree level (Fritts 1976; Dobbertin 2005).
 Remote sensing can be used to analyze the impact of drought on ecosystems and hence at the stand level (e.g. Zhang and others 2013).
-Tree-ring records complement remote-sensing data in longer time scales by reflecting tree-growth anomalies induced by climate or disturbance over decades to centuries (Babst and others 2017) and provide an accurate measure of growth responses to droughts (Bhuyan and others 2017).
+Tree-ring records complement remote-sensing data with a longer time scale.
+Tree rings can reflect tree-growth anomalies induced by climate or other disturbance over decades to centuries (Babst and others 2017) and provide an accurate measure of growth responses to droughts (Bhuyan and others 2017).
 The combination of remote sensing and dendroecology has been used to assess the effects of droughts on vegetation along ecological gradients (e.g. Vicente-Serrano and others 2013; Coulthard and others 2017), and also to evaluate growth resilience to drought in several tree species (e.g. Gazol and others 2018; Peña-Gallardo and others 2018).